 Four Paws is an international animal welfare charity, which does wonderful work.
 It has its own online t-shirt shop, where you can stock up, and help them at the same time.
 Many have campaign slogans: like one that shows a dog saved from the pet meat trade: profits help charities stopping this.

 Animals Asia Store sells clothing that uses profits to help fund its work to rescue moon bears, among other work.
 All these tees and sweatshirts are made from organic cotton, and printed in a factory using renewable energy.
 The range includes clothing for men, women and children.
 Many have designs by artist Ekaterina Sky, focused on the amazing Vietnamese Bear Sanctuary where so many are caring for Moon Bears.

 - Ages Apparel offers urban clothing, profits help endangered African wildlife.
 There are nice organic tees and hoodies (and organic beanie hats), with wildlife illustrations.
 Founded by two brothers, with a mixed British, Irish and African heritage.

 - Big Wild Thought offers really nice t-shirts and sweatshirts for men and women, often made from organic cotton and recycled polyester (wash in a microfiber catch bag).
 Established in Sheffield, 10% of all sales are donated to wildlife charities.

-- Critically Endangered Socks are made from organic cotton and bamboo, profits help orangutans and other endangered creatures.
-These contain a little polyester, so wash in a microfiber catch bag.
-Or buy a limited edition organic cotton sweatshirt, 50% profits go to protecting areas for Cross River Gorillas.
+- Critically Endangered Socks are made from organic cotton/bamboo, profits help endangered creatures.
+These contain polyester, so wash in a microplastic catch bag.